Insurgency in Punjab, India

 Bhindranwale was credited by the government with launching Sikh militancy in Punjab.
 Under Bhindranwale, the number of people initiating into the Khalsa increased.
 He also increased the awareness amongst the populace about the ongoing assault on Sikh values by politicians, alleging their intentions to influence Sikhism and eradicate its individuality by conflating it with Pan-Indian Hinduism.
 Bhindranwale and his followers started carrying firearms at all times for self defense.
 In 1983, he along with his militant followers occupied and fortified Akal Takht.
 While critics claimed that he entered it to escape arrest in 1983, there was no arrest warrant issued in his name, and he was regularly found giving interviews to the press in and outside the Akal Takht.
 He made the Sikh religious building his headquarters and led a campaign for autonomy in Punjab with the strong backing of Major General Shabeg Singh.
 They then took refuge in the Akal Takht as the extrajudicial violence against Sikhs increased in the months before Operation Bluestar.

 On 1 June 1984, Operation Blue Star was launched to remove him and the armed militants from the Golden Temple complex.
 On 6 June, on Guru Arjan Dev Martyrdom Day, Bhindranwale was killed by the Indian military in the operation.
 The operation carried out in the Gurudwara caused outrage among the Sikhs and increased the support for Khalistan Movement.
-Four months after the operation, on 31 October 1984, Prime Minister of India, Indira Gandhi was assassinated in vengeance by her two bodyguards, Satwant Singh and Beant Singh.
-Public outcry over Gandhi's death led to the slaughter of Sikhs in the ensuing 1984 Sikh Massacre.
+Four months after the operation, on 31 October 1984, the then Prime Minister of India, Indira Gandhi was assassinated in vengeance by her two bodyguards, Satwant Singh and Beant Singh.
+Public outcry over Gandhi's death led to the slaughter of Sikhs in the ensuing 1984 Sikh massacre.
 These events played a major role in the violence by Sikh militant groups supported by Pakistan and consumed Punjab until the early 1990s when the Khalistan movement was eventually crushed in Punjab.

-In the mid-1990s, the insurgency petered out, and the Khalistan movement failed to reach its objective due to multiple reasons including a heavy police crackdown on civilians and militants, factional infighting, and loss of public support, with the militancy brought under the control of law enforcement agencies by 1993.